Financial

 Step #3 – Pass the CFP Exam

-You will need to pass the CFP exam to become a certified financial planner.
-This is taken after completing the necessary coursework first.
-Three times a year, you can sit for the exam: March, July, and November.
+To become a certified financial planner, you must pass the CFP exam.
+This exam is taken after completing the necessary coursework.
+You can sit for the exam three times a year: March, July, and November.
 It’s offered during an eight-day window each of the three months.

-The exam will be completed in two three-hour sessions, and it’s offered all across the country.
-This comprehensive test will cover many different topics, and it’s a pass-or-fail test.
-About one-third of the first-time test-takers will not pass.
+The exam is offered nationwide and is completed in two three-hour sessions.
+It is comprehensive and covers many different topics.
+It is a pass-or-fail test.
+About one-third of first-time test-takers will not pass.
 The right CFP exam prep course can ensure you are fully prepared for the exam.

 It will cost $825 to register for the test.
 If you register late, you will pay an extra $100.